Identification of novel gene variants associated with heritable phenotypes

-Phenotyping and next generation sequencing for the identification of gene variants associated with human diseases
+Phenotyping and next generation sequencing to identify gene variants associated with human diseases and traits.

 Our aim is to identify novel associations between high-penetrant gene variants and human phenotypes.
 Disease associated gene variants may serve as the starting point to unravel molecular pathways and targets for therapeutic interventions.
 We focus mainly on heritable disorders of the central nervous system but also a few other phenotypes.

 Disorders caused by single genes (i.e. Mendelian or monogenic disorders) are extremely heterogeneous and affect approximately 5-6% of the population in Western societies.
 The approximately 8,000 Mendelian entities described to date constitute a major socioeconomic burden worldwide.
 The identification of causative gene variants is crucial not only for our understanding of developmental processes, organ function and development of novel therapies, but also for accurate diagnosis, appropriate follow-up and counseling to patients/families.